-Testosterone is a hormone that is produced primarily in the testicles for men and the ovaries and adrenal glands for women.
+Testosterone is a hormone that is produced primarily in the testicles for men.
 This hormone is essential to the development of male growth and masculine characteristics.
-For women, testosterone comes in much smaller amounts.
 Testosterone production increases about 30 times more during adolescence and early adulthood.
 After early adulthood, it’s natural for levels to drop slightly each year.
 Your body may see a one percent decline after you’re 30 years old.

 Testosterone plays a key role in your:

 - facial and pubic hair

 - sex drive

 - mood and quality of life

 - verbal memory and thinking ability

 See your doctor if you’re concerned about low testosterone.
 Because it’s natural to have low testosterone as you age, some symptoms such as decreased muscle mass, increased body fat, or erectile dysfunction may be a sign of other conditions.

 You may be interested in boosting your testosterone levels if your doctor says you have low levels, or hypogonadism, or need testosterone replacement therapy for other conditions.
 If you have normal testosterone levels, increasing your testosterone levels may not give any additional benefits.
 The increased benefits mentioned below have only been researched in people with low testosterone levels.